Asncodes-80/Asncodes-80/README.md

 ## Hi there, I'm Alireza, Mobile app and Backend developer | Software Student!
-- 🔭 I’m currently working on a Mobile App!
-- 🌱 I’m currently learning everything (AI, ML) 🤣
+- 🌱 I’m currently learning AI with ML
 - 👯 I’m looking to collaborate with other software student.
 - 🥅 2020 Goals: Learning basic concepts of AI and ML and learning full work with Core ML.
 - ⚡ Fun fact: I love to play Piano / drums